Salvage-Ex/Salvage-old2/doc/zmq.md

 message-oriented semantics such as publish/subscribe, request/reply, and push/pull.

-The Galilel Core daemon can be configured to act as a trusted "border router", implementing the galilel wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for requesting blockchain related data.
+The Salvage Core daemon can be configured to act as a trusted "border router", implementing the salvage wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for requesting blockchain related data.
 However,